seanbao/mnemonas/docs/backup-guide.en.md

 For `local`, the restore drill copies the latest snapshot into a temporary directory and verifies every file size and SHA-256 from the manifest.
 Set `keep_artifact = true` to retain the restored directory for manual inspection.
 For `restic`, the drill currently runs `restic check`; for `rclone`, it runs `rclone check --one-way` to verify remote consistency.

-When you need to retrieve data from a `local`, `restic`, or `rclone` job, restore it into an explicit independent directory:
+To retrieve data from a `local`, `restic`, or `rclone` job, restore into an explicit independent directory:

 ```bash
 # Preview first: validate target safety and confirm estimated files, bytes, and sample paths